July 7, 2017

 Sanity testing being a part of regression testing involves a few areas of the application to be tested.

-Analysis is the most important thing in any project.
+The analysis is the most important thing in any project.
 While taking regression testing into consideration, it is equally important to analyze well in advance the requirements of the changes.
-Also, what if there has to be last moment changes to the applications?
-Here, necessary care has to be taken prior to executing regression testing.
+Also, what if there

 The changes to the application can be the integrations between multiple systems, modules or sub-systems.
 In order to develop an effective regression testing strategy, we need to be well prepared for the consequences like uncertain and undefined bugs, the new changes can bring.